Migratory Dragonfly Partnership Initiatives

 The purpose of the Dragonfly Pond Watch project is to engage citizen scientist volunteers to regularly monitor and report on the seasonal distribution of five of the best-known migratory dragonfly species at wetland sites throughout North America: Common Green Darner, Black Saddlebags, Spot-winged Glider, Wandering Glider, and Variegated Meadowhawk.
 Participants will visit local ponds of their choice and make repeated visits over time to collect relevant field data on the annual movements of target species and the biodiversity at their site.
 For more information or to volunteer please visit the Dragonfly Pond Watch project webpage.

 Stable Isotope Project

-The MDP is implementing a Stable Isotope Project to investigate patterns of reproduction, emergence, and movement among migrant species at different latitudes.
+The Stable Isotope Project investigates patterns of reproduction, emergence, and movement among migrant species at different latitudes.
 Participants will help us assess connectivity of migratory dragonfly populations using stable isotope signatures.

 Migration Monitoring Project